 That's a good deal.

-Call our friends at CarShield now, and don't let the price of car repairs drive you into debt.
+Call our friends at CarShield now and don't let the price of car repairs drive you into debt.

 Call CarShield now, 800-587-5060.

-That's 800-587-5060, 800-587-5060, or carshield.com slash Hannity.
+That's 800-587-5060-800-587-5060 or Carshield.com slash Hannity.

-Uh all of these cases seem to have been delayed significantly.
+All of these cases seem to have been delayed significantly.

-What you know, in terms of timing, what do you see?
+You know, in terms of timing, what do you see?

 Well, I think you may well be correct.

-And you know, sometimes that goes up on appeal.
+And, you know, sometimes that goes up on appeal.

-Uh sometimes it's delayed for other factors.
+Sometimes it's delayed for other factors.

 I think it's a tough case to argue absolute immunity.

-There may be some limited immunity, uh, but it sounded as though this panel is going to rule against Trump.
+There may be some limited immunity, but it sounded as though this panel is going to rule against Trump.

-There's no guarantee the High Court will take the case, but all of this takes time.
+There's no guarantee the high court will take the case, but all of this takes time.

-Does the President have unlimited immunity?
+Does the president have unlimited immunity?

-I mean they brought up I thought what were absurd hypotheticals today.
+I mean, they brought up, I thought, what were absurd hypotheticals today?

 What did you make of that argument?